 Matthew Henson was part of the historic 1909 Arctic expedition that reached the North Pole, but because he had accompanied a white explorer, he wasn't recognized for his feat until decades later.

-Many have lay claim to being the first human to set foot in the Arctic.
-But few of them has as strong a claim to the title as Matthew Henson — an orphaned descendant of slaves with a thirst for adventure.
+Many have laid claim to being the first human to set foot in the Arctic.
+But few of them have as strong a claim to the title as Matthew Henson — an orphaned descendant of slaves with a thirst for adventure.

 Henson and the white explorer Robert E. Peary attempted to reach the Arctic Circle seven times before they succeeded in 1909, and Henson claims he was the first of their crew to reach the historic point.
 Yet, his incredible achievement went largely ignored for decades because of the color of his skin.